Graphics card not working? Here’s what to do [easy fixes]

 Method 1: Enable Graphics Driver

-If your PC is suddenly not detecting your graphics driver or it has switched to the integrated graphics automatically, then you need to check if the dedicated graphics driver has been disabled from the Device Manager.
+In that case, you need to check if the dedicated graphics driver has been disabled from the Device Manager.

-This is pretty simple and here is how you can do it:
+This is pretty simple, and here is how you can do it:

 - Type Device Manager on the Windows search bar and select the top result.

 - Look for the Display Adapters option and expand it.

 - Right-click on the graphics driver and click on the Enable Device option.